 2. Remove your old HDP 2.3 components.
-This command uninstalls the HDP 2.3 components.
+These commands uninstall the HDP 2.3 components.
 It leaves the user data, and metadata, but removes your configurations.
 Refer to the HDP Component Files for SLES11 SP1 table for the names of the files that need to be removed for each component and use the following format: